ddangelov/Top2Vec/README.md

   * ``doc_nums``: Indexes of documents in the input corpus of documents.

+For each of the returned documents we are going to print its content, score and document number.
 ```python
 documents, document_scores, document_nums = top2vec.search_documents_by_topic(topic_num=48, num_docs=5)
 for index in range(0,len(document_nums)):